Smooth cuboids in group theory: Tensors and irreducible Pfaffians

 \subsection{Adjoint algebras of half-generic tensors}

-Before dealing directly with the specific situation where $n=3$ and $\tuM=\J{E}{P}$, we turn to the generic case concerning the adjoint algebra of tensors with $|\ti{t}| \geq 1$.
+Before dealing directly with the specific situation where $n=3$ and $\tuM=\J{E}{P}$, we turn to the more general case of half-generic tensors (see \cref{def:dim}), for which $|\ti{t}| \geq 1$.
 In this case, indeed, we have some more characteristic information given by the existence of maximal totally isotropic subspaces.
 As we will see, the adjoint algebra can tell exactly how many such subspaces are present and whether the equivalence class of $\tuB$ satisfies some additional symmetry constraints.
 As supported by computational evidence, when $|\ti{t}|=0$, we expect to find that $\Adj(t) \cong \alg$.
+The adjoint algebras for half-generic tensors in the case when $|\ti{t}|\geq 2$ are, thanks to \Cref{prop:ti3d}, already determined without much additional work.
+We analyze the case where $|\ti{t}|=1$ in Lemmas~\ref{lem:asymmetric-dim} and~\ref{lem:symmetric-dim}.

 \begin{lem} Let $\tuM\in\Mat_{n}(\alg[\bm{y}]_1)$ and write

 Then the following holds:

 \end{lem}